chandrim1234/IRIS_FLOWER_CLASSIFICATION_DATA-ANALYSIS/README.md

 ## Summarizing the report findings, here are the results of the analysis :

 ## LINE PLOT
-- Plot a line graph showing the sepal length of the three species of Iris flowers.
-Use different colors to represent each species.
+- Plot a line graph showing the sepal length of the three species of Iris flowers.Use different colors to represent each species.
 ![image](https://github.com/user-attachments/assets/c954d024-0463-41f2-8232-f49a2d8facb9)

 ## Scatter Plot
-- Create a scatter plot showing the relationship between the petal length and petal width.
-Use different colors to represent each species
+- Create a scatter plot showing the relationship between the petal length and petal width.Use different colors to represent each species
 ![image](https://github.com/user-attachments/assets/a59ae605-31cd-4f73-8a84-81ccb35b4e57)

 ## Histogram
-- Plot a histogram showing the distribution of the petal widths.
-Use different colors to represent each species and display a legend.
+- Plot a histogram showing the distribution of the petal widths.Use different colors to represent each species and display a legend.
 ![image](https://github.com/user-attachments/assets/48bc4e8f-0e38-4311-89ae-be115295c079)